ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/AccessConstraintBackground.rst

 AccessConstraintBackground
 ==========================

-.. py:class:: AccessConstraintBackground
+.. py:class:: ansys.stk.core.stkobjects.AccessConstraintBackground

-   Bases: py:obj:`~IAccessConstraintBackground`, py:obj:`~IAccessConstraint`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.IAccessConstraintBackground`, py:obj:`~ansys.stk.core.stkobjects.IAccessConstraint`

    Class related to the Background constraint, which constrains access periods based on whether the Earth is or is not in the background.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: AccessConstraintBackground

 Overview
 --------